Paulinakhew/pygame/README.md

 # Pygame
-The player navigates past blocks that fall from the top of the screen.
-As the user progresses through the game, the speed of the enemy blocks increase as well.
+To play, you need to navigate past falling enemy blocks using the arrow keys.
+As you progresses through the game, the speed of the enemy blocks increase as well.
 ![](pygame.gif)

 ## Inspiration